 You won’t go back to store bought jam after making this incredibly easy Customizable Chia Seed Jam.
 This recipe calls for just 2 ingredients and takes less than 5 minutes to make.
 Plus, it’s naturally gluten-free, vegan, and has no added sugars!
-It’s a great recipe to make at home to use up any fresh or frozen fruit on hand.
+It’s a great recipe to make at home to use up any fresh, frozen, or canned fruit on hand.

 What is chia seed jam and how do I make it?